> Latest News, Blogs and Events (tap to expand)

 The goal of the Dori Maynard Diversity Leadership Program, ultimately, is to increase the diversity participation of SPJ members within national committees and on the national board of directors.
-The following people were selected to receive Diversity Leadership Grants to attend the Excellence in Journalism 2017 Conference in Anaheim.
+The following people were selected to receive Diversity Leadership Grants to attend the Excellence in Journalism 2018 Conference in Baltimore.

 Journalism is Ivette Davila-Richards passion and diversity is her mission.
 Today more than ever newsrooms lack representation with people of color.
 Ms. Davila-Richards believes it is time to make a difference.

 While her career in broadcast news began at NY1 News-Spectrum as a Videographer/News Assistant she eventually made it to the network at CBS News as an Associate Producer.
 Today she Freelances and enjoys being able to work in journalism, while also learning how immersive journalism is changing the landscape of news long term.

 Wanting to see diversity increase and continue in newsrooms one has to be the change they wish to see, Ms. Davila-Richards built her leadership skills by joining and serving on the NAHJ local and national board of directors for 8 years.
 She continues to do so while currently serving on the local SPJ chapter, The Deadline Club, and the programming committee of the NAMIC-NYC chapter.